Tietoevry-Create/zephyr-doom/keyboard/README.md

 ## Hardware Requirements

-* Any Raspberry Pi with bluetooth support and a USB-A port (tested on Raspberry Pi 4 Model B 1GB RAM)
+* Any Raspberry Pi with Bluetooth support and a USB-A port (tested on Raspberry Pi 4 Model B 1GB RAM and Raspberry Pi 400 — the model that includes a built-in keyboard)
 * Raspberry Pi power supply
 * Raspberry Pi SD card
-* Any USB-A keyboard (tested on Dell KB-216)
+* Any USB-A keyboard (tested on Dell KB-216; not required when using the Raspberry Pi 400 since it includes a built-in keyboard)

 ## Setup